fxnlabs/function-public-docs/function-network/tokenomics-and-fees/tokenomics.md

 ### **🔗 Fixed Supply & Scarcity**

 * FUNC has a **fixed supply of 1,000,000,000 tokens**, ensuring long-term value retention.
-* No inflationary mechanisms—FUNC’s utility is **driven by demand and network participation**.
+* No inflationary mechanisms.
+FUNC’s utility is **driven by demand and network participation**.

 ### **🏦 Treasury & Network Growth**